WelSimLLC/welsim.github.io/collections/_posts/2025-03-10-defining-multi-layered-composite-structure-in-finite-element-analysis.md

 ---

-In modern structural analysis, multi-layer composite materials are often encountered.
-These composites frequently appear as a complete shell structure, made up of multiple layers stacked on top of each other.
-The angles, thicknesses, and materials of the layers may all vary.
-For the analysis of such composite materials, simulation software needs to provide relevant features, with users inputting data based on the actual materials.
+In modern structural analysis, multi-layer composite materials are frequently encountered.
+These composites often appear as a complete shell structure, consisting of multiple layers stacked on top of each other.
+The angles, materials, and thicknesses of the each layer may vary.
+For the analysis of such composite materials, simulation software needs to provide relevant features, so users can input data based on the actual materials.
 <p align="center">
   <img src="\assets\blog\20250310\welsim_multilayer_composite.png" alt="welsim_multilayer_composite" />
 </p>

-The WELSIM composite parameter input provides a simplified method.
-This article introduces the steps to define composites.
+The WELSIM composite parameter input provides a simplified approach.
+This article will introduce the steps to define composites.

 1.Create a new FEM project.